Mohammad Nabi: Post-captaincy (2015–onwards)

 In April 2019, he was named in Afghanistan's squad for the 2019 Cricket World Cup.
 On 29 June 2019, in the match against Pakistan, Nabi took his 200th wicket in international cricket.
 He finished the tournament as the leading wicket-taker for Afghanistan, with ten dismissals in nine matches.

 During the one-off Test match against Bangladesh, he announced his retirement from Test cricket to focus on white-ball cricket.
 In September 2021, he was named as captain in Afghanistan's squad for the 2021 ICC Men's T20 World Cup.

-He stepped down from captaincy following the conclusion of the tournament due to disagreements with the team management and frustration with the team preparation.
+He stepped down from captaincy following the conclusion of the 2022 ICC Men's T20 World Cup due to disagreements with the team management and frustration with the team preparation.
+His poor performance also got himself dropped from Afghanistan's T20I squad for their series against UAE.
+However, in March 2023, he returned to the T20I squad for the series against Pakistan.
+On 24 March 2023, in the first T20I, he scored 38 runs from 38 balls, and picked up 2 wickets for 12 runs.
+His all-round performance helped Afghanistan to clinch first ever win over Pakistan in any format of international cricket.

+On 12 March 2024, he picked up his maiden five-wicket haul in ODI cricket, against Ireland in the third ODI.
+In May 2024, he was named in Afghanistan’s squad for the 2024 ICC Men's T20 World Cup tournament.

 Domestic and T20 franchise career

 Nabi has played in numerous Twenty20 franchise tournaments around the world, including the Bangladesh Premier League, the Pakistan Super League, the Indian Premier League, the Caribbean Premier League, the Big Bash League, the Vitality Blast and the Afghanistan Premier League.
 He was the first ever player from Afghanistan to be bought in the IPL player auction.